ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 to Clients, Issuers, or both.
 Different penalization events are described below, with suggested thresholds.
 This list is not exhaustive.

-- Client Key changing more than once over any two consecutive policy windows.
+- Client Key changing more than once over any two consecutive policy windows for a single Client, based on the Attester's view of Client identity.
 This is a Client-specific penalization event.
 A RECOMMENDED threshold for penalizing the Client based on this is one event.